njsch/njsch.github.io/orgs.md

 Students as Partners is a Deakin University initiative, aiming to break down some of the barriers of interactions between students and academics.

 ### Students With Assistive Technology (SWAT)
-The SWAT team (mine and others' contributions to SAP) is a Deakin University initiative that endeavours to provide readily-available information, to both students and academics, on the necessary important considerations to be made concerning how to make uni resources and course material accessible to assistive technologies such as screen-readers.
+The SWAT team is a student-led initiative that has undertaken unit site testing, developed podcast interviews with other students with a disability, and advised and supported a range of students with assistive technology (AT) workarounds and knowledge.
+Their advocacy work is multifaceted and ranges from peer-to-peer interactions to making recommendations to university wide practices and procedures.
+As a Deakin Uni student user of AT resources, I am a member of this organisation.